SnowingFox/ohmyts/README.md

 # ohmyts

-A tool help you to transform backend json data to TypeScript type.
+An automated tool help you to transform backend json data to TypeScript type.

 # Quick Start